Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 "GameStop's rally is one in a series of eye-catching market moves to stir concerns among fund managers, some of whom say trading by individual investors is pushing stock prices out of whack with fundamentals," The Wall Street Journal wrote when the drama began.

 That said, it's hard to pin all dramatic market swings on the r/WallStreetBets traders.
-For example, the value of Silver jumped to 8-year highs on Monday, Feb.
+For example, the value of silver jumped to eight-year highs on Monday, Feb.
 1, but people in the Reddit community say they aren't the ones doing it.

 Big name trading apps like Robinhood, ETrade and others have reportedly struggled to remain online amid all the hysteria.
 TD Ameritrade on Jan.
 27 acted to restrict the sudden spikes in demand, "out of an abundance of caution amid unprecedented market conditions."